Camp Grounded Digital Detox returns after founder’s death – TechCrunch

 Summer camp for adults and beloved tech-free weekend getaway Camp Grounded ground to a halt in 2017.
-Its big-hearted founder Levi Felix who’d espoused the joys of trading screens for nature walks was tragically killed by brain cancer at just age 32.
-Left in his wake was mourning community who’d lost their digital detox rally just as everyone was realizing the importance of looking up from their phones.
+Its big-hearted founder, Levi Felix, who’d espoused the joys of trading screens for nature walks, was tragically killed by brain cancer at just age 32.
+Left in his wake was a mourning community that had lost their digital detox rally just as everyone was realizing the importance of looking up from their phones.

-As an attendee, I’d been impressed by how the founder (known as Professor Fidget Wigglesworth at camp) used playfulness and presence to transport us back to childhood, before we got hooked on the Internet.
-But he also broke people’s addiction to shame, mandating that anyone who screwed up in a sports game or talent show announce “I’m awesome”, and be met with a cheer from the crowd, “your awesome!”
+As an attendee, I’d been impressed by how the founder (known as Professor Fidget Wigglesworth at camp) used playfulness and presence to transport us back to childhood, before we got hooked on the internet.
+But he also broke people’s addiction to shame, mandating that anyone who screwed up in a sports game or talent show announce “I’m awesome,” and be met with a cheer from the crowd, “you’re awesome!”

-Luckily, one of Felix’s elementary school friends Forest Bronzan wants to write a happier ending to this story.
-Almost three years after it went into hibernation follow its creator’s death, Bronzan has acquired Camp Grounded and its parent company Digital Detox .
+Luckily, one of Felix’s elementary school friends, Forest Bronzan, wants to write a happier ending to this story.
+Almost three years after it went into hibernation following its creator’s death, Bronzan has acquired Camp Grounded and its parent company Digital Detox .

 Camp Grounded will relaunch in May 2020 as two back-to-back weekend retreats at Northern California’s gorgeous Camp Mendocino.
-Attendees will again leave their devices in Tech Check lockers run by hazmat-suit wearing staffers, assume nicknames, and stop the work talk.
-They’ll get to play in the woods like technology never existed, indulging in Camp Grounded favorites from archery to arts & crafts to bonfire singalongs about enthusiastic consent.
-However, to simplify logistics, Camp Grounded won’t hold sessions in New York, North Carolina, or Texas any more.
+Attendees will again leave their devices in Tech Check lockers run by hazmat-suit wearing staffers, assume nicknames and stop the work talk.
+They’ll get to play in the woods like technology never existed, indulging in Camp Grounded favorites, from archery to arts & crafts to bonfire singalongs about enthusiastic consent.
+However, to simplify logistics, Camp Grounded will no longer hold sessions in New York, North Carolina or Texas.

 The company will also organize more four-hour Unplugged Nights in cities around the country where partiers can switch off their phones and make new friends.
 The idea is to give a broader range of people a taste of the Grounded lifestyle in smaller doses.
 Those interested in early access to tickets for all of Digital Detox’s events can sign up here.

 Meanwhile, Digital Detox will start a new business of education and certifications for K-12 schools, coaching teachers and parents on how to gently reduce students’ screentime.
-Schools will pay per student like a Software-As-A-Service model.
+Schools will pay per student like a Software-as-a-Service model.
 Through research by a few PhDs, the company will recommend proper rules for using tech in and out of the classroom to minimize distraction, and empathetic penalties for violations.

 The obvious question to ask, though, is if Bronzan is just some business guy coming to coin off the anti-tech trend and Felix’s legacy.
 “I’m not Apple coming in and buying the company.
-This isn’t a tech acquisition” Bronzan insists at a coffee shop in San Francisco.
+This isn’t a tech acquisition,” Bronzan insists at a coffee shop in San Francisco.
 “I knew Levi before anyone else knew Levi.
 We went trick-or-treating and played in school band together.
-I want to the first Digital Detox summit, and brought my company year after year.
-I’ve been involved from the begginning, seeing Levi’s passion and inspiration.”
+I went to the first Digital Detox summit, and brought my company year after year.
+I’ve been involved from the beginning, seeing Levi’s passion and inspiration.”

 Fidget had an innately soothing camp counselor vibe to him that Bronzan doesn’t quite capture.
 He’d previously built and sold Email Aptitude, a CRM and email agency, not an event or education business.
 But he truly seems to mean well, and he’s earned the support of Digital Detox’s team.

-“My mission was to find someone that was as excited and ferocious as Levi and I were when we started Digital Detox to further it as a movement” says Brooke Dean, Felix’s wife and co-founder.
+“My mission was to find someone that was as excited and ferocious as Levi and I were when we started Digital Detox to further it as a movement,” says Brooke Dean, Felix’s wife and co-founder.
 “It was imperative that the person running DD and CG had actually experienced the magic.
 This person had to be more than a lover of camp and nature, they also needed the hard skills and successful track record of running a company.
 Forest is stable, business-minded and also finds value in that very unique magic.”

 Bronzan tells me the acquisition includes a cash component (“We’re not talking eight figures”) and a capital investment in the business, both funded by his email company’s exit.
 Two other individuals and one company had also expressed interest.
 Dean and Felix’s brother Zev will retain equity in the company, and she’ll stay on the board of directors.
 The trio are launching the Levi Felix Foundation that will donate money to brain cancer research.

-While moving into education might seem like a left turn for Digital Detox after throwing events since 2012, Dean says “Levi was planning on going back to school and was deeply interested in being an academic in this field.
+While moving into education might seem like a left turn for Digital Detox after throwing events since 2012, Dean says, “Levi was planning on going back to school and was deeply interested in being an academic in this field.
 We always believed that there needed to be evidence in order to convince the masses that being outside and connecting with other human beings ‘IRL’ is critical to our health and longevity.”

 Some alarming stats the organization has already uncovered include: